Stochastic first-order methods for average-reward Markov decision processes: Introduction

 Some classic dynamic programming methods, especially value iteration, have been adapted for AMDPs with unknown transition kernels \citep{abounadi2001learning,gosavi2004reinforcement,wan2021learning,zhang2021finite}.
-These methods are often called value-based methods or Q-learning in RL literature.
-Even though value-based methods are extensively studied in the DMDP literature and optimal finite sample guarantees are established \citep{wainwright2019variance, li2020sample}, the only known finite-sample analysis of Q-learning for AMDPs up to our knowledge is \citet{zhang2021finite}.
-However, \citet{zhang2021finite} only focuses on the generative model, and the overall sample complexity is significantly worse than LP methods \citep{wang2017primal, jin2020efficiently}.
-It is also noteworthy that a recent work of \citet{jin2021towards} established a reduction method that solves an AMDP by solving a related DMDP.
-Using this reduction technique, while the dependence on the problem parameters, e.g., mixing time, is improved, the dependence on the accuracy measure is sub-optimal, i.e., $\order(1/\epsilon^3)$.
+These methods are often called value-based methods or Q-learning in the RL literature.
+Even though value-based methods are extensively studied in the DMDP literature and optimal finite sample guarantees are established \citep{wainwright2019variance, li2020sample}, the only known finite sample analysis of Q-learning for AMDPs up to our knowledge is \citet{zhang2021finite}.
+However, \citet{zhang2021finite} only focused on the generative model, and the overall sample complexity is significantly worse than LP methods \citep{wang2017primal, jin2020efficiently}. {Moreover, the value-based approach can fail in handling linear function approximation \citep{boyan1994generalization, baird1995residual, tsitsiklis1996feature} or policy regularization.
+In addition, Q-learning is also an off-policy method and cannot be applied to in-situ improvements.} It is also noteworthy that a recent work of \citet{jin2021towards} established a reduction method that solves an AMDP by solving an associated DMDP.
+Using this reduction technique, while the dependence on the problem parameters, e.g., mixing time, is improved, the dependence on the accuracy measure is sub-optimal, i.e., $\order(1/\epsilon^3)$. {After we released the initial version of this work, a few more recent works \citep{wang2022near, zhang2023sharper, wang2023optimal, zurek2023span} further improved the reduction argument, and showed that the optimal sample complexities can be achieved in \citet{wang2023optimal, zurek2023span}.
+However, these optimal results require solving the associated DMDP with model-based approaches, thus failing to handle the policy regularization and function approximation.}